What is Giving Compass?

 Africa’s Youth Bulge and the Need for Family Planning

 Sub-Saharan Africa has the highest level of fertility and population growth in the world, and studies have linked the fertility rate and lack of family planning in the region to the dire economic outlook and extreme poverty levels.
 Africa’s population of 1.1 billion will likely double by 2050.
-Africa’s most populated city, Lagos, is predicted to grow by 77 people every hour over the next decade and resulting in 150 million Nigerians being below the age of 25 by 2030.
+Africa’s most populated city, Lagos, is predicted to grow by 77 people every hour over the next decade.
 Nigeria’s is not alone.
 Similar “youth explosions” are already underway throughout Africa, where 70 percent of Africans are under age 30.
 Exceedingly high rates of urbanization, weak economic growth and inadequate infrastructure, have caused the youth bulge to be labelled as a “ticking time bomb” of unemployment and poverty.

 Europe’s Aging Population: Has the Pendulum Swung Too Far?